PLEASE NOTE: New textbook edition may be required

 The 30-hour postlicensing courses cost $215 each.
 Members of the Charlotte Regional Realtor® Association and Carolina Multiple Listing Services, Inc. receive a $20 discount ($195 member price).

 The required textbook is not included in the price.
-Students are required to purchase the 2015-2016 Real Estate Manual, which can be purchased online at the Realtor® Store.
+Students are required to purchase the current version of the North Carolina Real Estate Commission Real Estate Manual, which can be purchased online or in person at the Realtor® Store.
+Please contact the store before purchasing your book to ensure you receive the correct edition.
 You can also contact the store at 704-940-3126.
-All postlicensing class students are required to have the 2015-2016 version of the North Carolina Real Estate Manual.
+All postlicensing class students are required to have the current version of the North Carolina Real Estate Manual.
 There are no exceptions.